The Craxford Family Magazine Red Pages

 Anyone studying the Claypole family tree will quickly discover that the most famous union was when Sir John Claypole married Elizabeth, the daughter of Oliver Cromwell, in 1646.
 However there appear to be three distinct Claypole lines in the East Midlands - complicated by spelling variants of the surname - in Cambridgeshire, Northborough, Northampton (the "high born") and Leicestershire (the "low born" - us!!).
 Our earliest Claypole was Robert (b abt 1640) who lived in Medbourne, Leics.
 Sir John, whose Claypole line has been traced back to the Plantagenet kings, did have a brother, Robert, who was born about 1627 - but he would have been about 12 when our Robert was conceived.
 Can we connect to the main Claypole line?

-Tell us what you know | More Information: Robert Claypole
+Tell us what you know | More information: Robert Claypole

 A time-served convict